-As temperatures rise, mosquitos are also on the move.
-Scientists worry that could mean more malaria
+As temperatures rise, mosquitoes are also on the move.
+That could mean more malaria

 Despite this, uncertainty remains on the extent of how shifting mosquito populations will affect people in the future.
 A recent Georgetown University study investigating the movement of mosquitoes across all of sub-Saharan Africa also found the vectors have moved upward in elevation at a rate of 6.5 meters (roughly 21 feet) each year.

-Mosquitoes are picky about their habitat, Norris added, and the various malaria- carrying species have different preferences in temperature, humidity and amount of rainfall.
+Mosquitoes are picky about their habitat, Norris added, and the various malaria-carrying species have different preferences in temperature, humidity and amount of rainfall.
 Add on the fact that people are fighting malaria with bed nets, insecticides and other tools, and it becomes hard to pin any single trend to climate change, he said.

 Jeremy Herren, who studies malaria at the Nairobi-based International Centre of Insect Physiology and Ecology, said there is evidence that climate change is already impacting where mosquito populations choose to live.
 But, he said, it is still difficult to predict how malaria will spread.